CycleSoftware/cyclesoftware.github.io/source/includes/cs-api/_ecommerce.md

 ## GetOrderStatus ##

-Get an invoice document based on the invoice-number.
+Get an invoice document based on the sales order id or order reference.

 ```php
 <?php